topwaye/morse/README.md

 +--headerVM--++--header0--++-----------program0-----------++--header1--++-----------program1-----------+

 HeaderVM records header0, program0, header1 and program1.
 Header0 records program0 in headerVM space.
 Header1 records program1 in headerVM space.

+MORSE memory layout is shown as follows:

++--h0--++--interrupt service program--++--h1--++--interrupt service program--++--program1--+

+In essence, a living OS is a procedure of an egg spawning an egg.

 topwaye@hotmail.com